-Persil to Transform Fabric Care into a Fashion Must-Have at Dubai Fashion Week
+Persil To Transform Fabric Care Into A Fashion Must-Have At Dubai Fashion Week

-Dubai, UAE – 2 September 2024 – Persil, the iconic name in fabric care, announced its official sponsorship of Dubai Fashion Week (DFW) founded by Dubai Design District (d3) and the Arab Fashion Council, which returns to Dubai Design District (d3), a member of TECOM Group PJSC, from 1 to 7 September for its Spring/Summer 2025 edition.
+(MENAFN- Dubai PR Network) Dubai, UAE – 2 September 2024 – Persil, the iconic name in fabric care, announced its official sponsorship of Dubai fashion Week (DFW) founded by Dubai Design District (d3) and the Arab Fashion Council, which returns to Dubai Design District (d3), a member of TECOM Group PJSC, from 1 to 7 September for its Spring/Summer 2025 edition.
 Signaling a bold new chapter for the brand, this partnership aligns with the relaunch of Persil Shampoo, now designed to protect and renew all coloured and dark garments.

 A New Era for Persil: Fashion Meets Fabric Care